While working on the next iteration of AvoBot I wanted to improve the accuracy of odometry and navigation in general.

 PIO or Programmable IO is an extremely cool concept which allows extending Pico functionality way beyond what it has coming out from the factory.

 Normally, when there is no dedicated hardware interface like UART, I2C, SPI implemented on a board or there is just not enough of it left it's possible to implement such an interface in software via bit banging.
-There are libraries for Arduino like SoftwareSerial, Software SPI, etc. This comes at a cost of reliability and CPU consumption.
+There are libraries for Arduino like SoftwareSerial, Software SPI, etc.

 PIO allows you to write your own programs which will implement desired protocols and will be executed ona dedicated hardware, so CPU is not involved at all.
 Not enough UARTs?
 Just run additional ones on PIO.
 No VGA support?
 You can implement one in PIO.